 Is this solution perfect?
 No, it is not.
 The major flaw of this technique is that it’s not going to remove the websites that write in our case in Turkish but are registered as a .com.

-But until Google provides a field that allows us to exclude multiple languages or regions in the Advanced Search parameters, this solution is the best that I’ve found to this day and has so far been extremely helpful for me and my team.
+But until Google provides a field that allows us to exclude multiple languages such as English or German or entire regions in the Advanced Search parameters, this solution is the best that I’ve found to this day and has so far been extremely helpful for me and my team.

 So that’s it.
 A short article I know but an article that I believe will reveal itself very useful among many companies.